ermongroup/generative_adversary/README.md

 ### Training AC-GANs

-In order to do generative adversarial attack, we first need a good conditional generative model so that we can search on the manifold of realistic images to find the adversarial ones.
+In order to do unrestricted adversarial attack, we first need a good conditional generative model so that we can search on the manifold of realistic images to find the adversarial ones.
 You can use `train_acgan.py` to do this.
 For example, the following command

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train_acgan.py --dataset mnist --checkpoint_dir checkpoints/